obl-ong/panel/README.md

   Note: Sentry isn't required.
 - If you are building for production, run `rails assets:precompile`.
 Don't do this in development.
 - Copy `app/javascript/application.js` to `public/assets/application-{hash}.js` (must be done every time assets is recompiled)
-- Edit `config/application.rb` to reflect your environment
+- Edit `config/application.rb` to reflect your environment.
+If you didn't provide a Sentry URI, please set `config.sentry` to false.
 - Start the server with `bin/rails server`

 ## Translations